Songpasandae-nori: Preparation

-The performers hold a seomakgosa, a kind of jesa, sacrificial rite before the sandaenoli begins.
+The performers hold a seomakgosa, a kind of jesa (sacrificial rite), before the dance begins.
 Masks used for the coming performance are placed on a table setting for the jesa along with several varieties of food, and performers pour alcoholic beverages into a bowl and bow toward the table.
 This rite is to honor the dead and wish them to rest in peace, as well as to expect to have a good performance.

 Story

-It consists of 12 acts called gwajang or madang in Korean.
-Songpa sandaenoli candidly depicts conflicts between classes and human nature.
+It consists of 7 acts called gwajang (과장) or madang (마당).
+It candidly depicts conflicts between classes and human nature.